Moqume/Background-Manager-WP/readme.txt

 = How do I translate Background Manager to another language? =

 Background Manager uses the same method as WordPress to translate text.
 A default .PO file has already been created and can be found at `/wp-content/plugins/background-manager/resources/l10n/default.po`.
 Once you are done editing it, export the .MO file into the same directory, giving it the locale as name.
-For example: `en_US.mo` for American English, or `en_NL.mo` for Dutch.
+For example: `en_US.mo` for American English, or `nl_NL.mo` for Dutch.